wlangan/linux-to-windows-no-config/README.md

 ### Step 6

 - I have changed the upstream to see how that affects the behavior of Tom's local VS Code experience if he issues a pull from upstream.

+### Step 7

+- I have changed the upstream to see how that affects the behavior of Tom's local VS Code experience if he issues a pull from upstream but has made changes locally in the interim.